Call Us Message Us

 Family and Group Therapy

-Family and group therapy play pivotal roles in the holistic treatment of schizophrenia, recognizing the impact of the disorder on both the individual and their support network.
+Group and family therapy play pivotal roles in the holistic treatment of schizophrenia, recognizing the impact of the disorder on both the individual and their support network.
 Family therapy involves the participation of family members in the treatment process, fostering open communication, understanding, and support.
 It aims to improve family dynamics, enhance coping strategies, and provide education about schizophrenia.10

 Group therapy, on the other hand, involves individuals with schizophrenia coming together to share their experiences, challenges, and successes in a supportive environment.
 Led by a trained therapist, group sessions offer a sense of community, reduce isolation, and provide valuable opportunities for skill-building and social interaction.
 Both family and group therapy contribute to a comprehensive treatment approach, addressing the broader context of the individual’s life and promoting a supportive network for long-term recovery.11